ryo33/crux/README.md

 ====

 Crux is a state container for Rust.
-It's not about application architecture but rather readability and extensibility.
+It's not about application architecture but rather about readability and extensibility.

 I plan to use this with [Piston](http://www.piston.rs/).